timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 }
 ```

-We obtain the stride for the loop by accessing the static property `GridStrideLoopStride`.
-It should be equal to the number of blocks times their size.
+We obtain the stride of the thread loop by accessing the static property `GridStrideLoopStride`.
+As stated above, it should be equal to the number of blocks times their size.
 We also need to initialize thread's `maxIndex` and `maxDistance` to `-1` and `0f`, respectively.

 During the `for` loop, each thread accesses a point in the view applying the stride.
 It passes the point down to `FindMaxIndex` function which computes its index and distance and updates thread's `maxIndex` and `maxDistance`.

-Once we calculated indexes and distances within each thread, we run the `Reduce` function from the algorithms library.
+Once we calculated indexes and distances on the thread level, we run the `Reduce` function from the algorithms library.
 It's a block-wise operation that calls the execution barrier, takes a provided value from all the threads within the block, and applies a reduction function to them.
-Once it's done, it continues the execution.
+Once it's done, it continues thread execution.
 Here we use it to find the maximum distance, that's why we provide `MaxFloat` as a reduction function.

 To find the index, though, we need to do a small trick.
-Within each thread, we reset `maxIndex` to `-1` if the thread's distance is not the maximum one.
+Within each thread, we reset `maxIndex` to `-1` if thread's `maxDistance` is not the maximum one on the block level.
 Then, to find the index we call `Reduce`, this time using `MaxInt32` as a reduction function.
 As a result, we get either the initial `-1`, meaning we have no points left for this particular line or the index of the maximum distance.

 Finally, we update `output` by adding a new record containing `maxGroupIndex` and `maxGroupDistance`.
 We can access a correct `output` index by using static `Grid.IdxX` property which returns a block index within the grid.
 Since we only need to update it once, we do it in the first thread.